mkrish14/itcs6155_group14/README.md

 <!-- ## size of data - data must be “big” data (millions of records) -->

-## Tentative plan for analysis on GCP
+## Tentative plan for analysis on GCP:

 #### 1. EDA and Preprocessing
 We are going to perform EDA on the dataset to gain insights necessary to understand the approach we can take to answer our research question.